Almost Everything About the Unitary Almost Mathieu Operator: Motivation: Two-Dimensional Magnetic Quantum Walks

 \section{Motivation: Two-Dimensional Magnetic Quantum Walks}

 Let us describe the motivation behind studying quantum walks with quasiperiodic coins as in \eqref{eq:moddefs:coinDef}.
-None of the analysis in the present section is essential for the paper at hand, but it explains why we study the 1D quasiperiodic walks that we choose to study and it also provides some insight into why we could expect such walks to exhibit a suitable version of Aubry duality.
-Indeed, since the almost-Mathieu operator arises from the study of a 2D tight-binding model of an electron subjected to an exteneral magnetic field, the natural starting point of our model is a 2D quantum walk subjected to an external magnetic field.
+The reader who is not interested in the physical origins of the model could skip this section, but it explains why we study the one-dimensional quasiperiodic walks that we choose to study and it also provides some insight into why we could expect such walks to exhibit a suitable version of Aubry duality.
+Indeed, since the almost-Mathieu operator arises from the study of a two-dimensional tight-binding model of an electron subjected to an external magnetic field, the natural starting point of our model is a two-dimensional quantum walk subjected to an external magnetic field.
+We also direct the reader to \cite{MandelZhito1991CMP,Shubin} for additional insights about the relationship between self-adjoint one-dimensional quasiperiodic and two-dimensional magnetic operators.

 As already mentioned, one can simply start from the model defined in \eqref{eq:moddefs:walkDef}, \eqref{eq:moddefs:slambdaDef}, and \eqref{eq:moddefs:coinDef}, but it is helpful to see how this arises physically, which also explains the choice of the model.